Nominations for the 2017 Fred Hollows Humanity Award have now closed. Thank you to everyone who nominated an inspiring Year 6 student this year!

 The Award recognises Year 6 students who follow in Fred’s footsteps by making a positive difference in their community.
 It celebrates students who show compassion, integrity and kindness in their everyday lives, just as Fred did.

 Since 2012, the Award has recognised more than 750 primary school students across the ACT, NSW, Victoria and Tasmania.
-This year, the Award will expand nationally with students from all states and territories eligible for nomination!
+In 2017, the Award expanded nationally for the first time with students from all states and territories eligible for nomination.

 Who can nominate a student?

-Teachers, principals, parents and members of the community are all encouraged to nominate a student via the online form above.
+Teachers, principals, parents and members of the community are all encouraged to nominate.

 Who should you nominate?